sayantanmandal1/sign-recognition/README.md

+# 🧠 ASL Recognition Studio
-# 🧠 Sign Language Recognition App
+Sign Language Recognition App

 This is a full-stack web application for **real-time American Sign Language (ASL) recognition** using a camera or uploaded images.
 It uses a TensorFlow Lite model to classify hand signs into letters and special tokens (`space`, `del`, `nothing`), spells out words intelligently, and even performs spellchecking.